-- Dallas is the ninth-largest city in the U.S. Its diverse population of more than 1 million people has grown rapidly for the last decade.
+- Dallas is the ninth-largest city in the U.S. Its diverse population of nearly 1.2 million people has grown rapidly for the last decade.

-- Three of the Fortune 500’s top 10 companies have headquarters in Dallas.
+- Ten Fortune 500 companies have headquarters in Dallas.

 - From DFW International Airport, you can reach any city in the U.S. in four hours or less.

 - Job creation in the Dallas area is growing at a faster rate than anywhere else in the country.
 Its diversified economy has experienced strong growth in multiple job sectors, including professional and business services, education and health services, leisure and hospitality, and construction.